 Alkalinity is a useful background determinant, especially for acidification assessments.
 It is fairly frequently reported in many countries, but has not got full coverage.

-Fish EQR_A is the most sensitive BQE to acidification and may be reported in future.
+Fish EQR_A (acidification impact) is the most sensitive BQE to acidification and may be reported in future.

 Topic: Thermal pollution including climate change impacts